Howard County Child Custody Lawyer

 Cooperation is crucial

-In the case of either joint legal custody or shared physical custody, it is essential that the parents get along well enough with each other to make a collaborative arrangement work.
-For the most part, parents are expected to stick to a plan and work out disagreements without rushing back to court whenever a problem arises.
+In the case of either joint legal custody or shared physical custody, the parents must get along well enough with each other to make a collaborative arrangement work.
+For the most part, parents are expected to stick to a plan and work out disagreements without rushing back to Court whenever a problem arises.

 Ongoing litigation can harm the child and may not always be the best solution.
 However, in appropriate circumstances, we assist parties in post-divorce motions and litigation to meet their needs.